 Our results of operations are materially affected by conditions in the residential mortgage and real estate markets, the financial markets and the economy generally.
-In recent years, concerns about the mortgage market, significant declines in home prices, increases in home foreclosures, high unemployment, the availability and cost of credit and rising government debt levels, as well as inflation, energy costs, U.S. budget debates and European sovereign debt issues, have contributed to increased volatility and uncertainty for the economy and financial markets.
+In recent years, concerns about the mortgage market, significant declines in home prices, increases in home foreclosures, high unemployment, the availability and cost of credit and rising government debt levels, as well as inflation, energy costs, U.S. budget debates, global economic lethargy, geopolitical unrest across various regions worldwide and European sovereign debt issues, have from time to time contributed to increased volatility and uncertainty in the economy and financial markets.
 The mortgage market continues to be adversely affected by tightened lending standards and decreased availability of credit since the 2008 financial crisis.
 This has an impact on new demand for homes, which may compress the home ownership rates and weigh heavily on future home price performance.
 There is a strong correlation between home price growth rates (or losses) and mortgage loan delinquencies.
-Any stagnation in or deterioration of the mortgage or real estate markets may cause us to experience losses related to our assets.
+Any stagnation in or deterioration of the mortgage or real estate markets may limit our ability to acquire our target assets on attractive terms or cause us to experience losses related to our assets.
 Declines in the market values of our investments may adversely affect our results of operations and credit availability and cost, which may reduce earnings and, in turn, cash available for distribution to our stockholders.